20 Best Museums In Florence Italy

 Hall of the Prisoners

 Michelangelo’s Prisoners grace the Hall of the Prisoners at the Accademia.
 They are four unfinished male nudes that were originally intended for the Tomb of Pope Julius II.
-You can see Michelangelo’s approach to carving; the figures appear to be emerging from the marble.

 Other must see Accademia masterpieces include Giambologna’s Rape of the Sabines, Pacino di Bonaguida’s Tree of Life, Jacopo di Cione’s Coronation of the Virgin, and Daniele da Volterra’s Bust of Michelangelo.

 The Accademia is always swamped with visitors.
-You should definitely pre-book a skip the line ticket for this popular Florence attractions.
+You should definitely pre-book a skip the line timed entry ticket for this popular Florence attractions.
 You can also opt for a 1.5 hour guided tour with fast track ticket.

 Donatello Room of the Bargello, one of the best museums in Florence for sculpture lovers.